 - Both processes limit the work in progress,

 - Both make use of pull scheduling,

-- Both need work be broken down,
+- Both needs works to be broken down,

-- Both are centered on organized teams,
+- Both are centred on organized teams,

 - Both target reusable software,